-The borehole sensor system can operate successfully in boreholes with a tilt angle up to 3.5 °.
+The borehole sensor system can operate successfully in boreholes with a tilt angle up to $3.5\,^\circ$.
 To check that the instrument is installed suitably close to the vertical, a two-axis inclinometer is installed within the sensor housing.
 The inclinometer monitor unit is used as a visual guide to the sensor's tilt only, and should not be used if precise attitude information is required.
-You should check the inclination of the instrument before unlocking the sensor masses, since too great a tilt can damage the components.

-To measure the attitude of a 3V or 3ESPV instrument:
+To measure the attitude of a 40TB instrument:

-- 1. Connect the inclinometer monitor unit to the CONTROL connector of the surface control unit. - 2.
+- 1. Connect the inclinometer monitor unit to the CONTROL connector of the breakout box. - 2.
 Switch the ON/OFF switch on the monitor unit to the ON position.
 The inclinometer is powered separately from other parts of the system; this switch provides power to the downhole circuitry as well as to the monitor unit.
 The inclinometer should not normally be powered up whilst the sensor is in use. - 3.
 Read off the X and Y components of the tilt from the analogue meters. - 4.
 If both tilts are within the green shaded region, the instrument is close enough to vertical that it can be levelled and centred successfully.
-If either output is in the red shaded region, you should not attempt to unlock or centre the sensor masses.
+If either output is in the red shaded region, you should not attempt to centre the sensor masses.
 Instead, if possible, you should move the instrument within the borehole to a place where it can lie closer to vertical.